stevenya97/unity-dev-extensions/README.md

 # unity-dev-extensions

-A place to store various tools, extensions, functions that could be useful for any Unity dev.
-Add these to your project as you see fit
+A place to compile various scripts offering tools, extensions, and functions that could be useful for any Unity dev.

 ## Overview
 - Editor